VietThan/VasculatureAssessment/README.md

 Default:   ```./WhiteHatThreshold volume_norm_tif .nii 0 8```

-### MatAdaptThresh<br>
+### MatAdaptThresh
 Complete.
 Micro script on MATLAB to make use of its adaptive thresholding and image binarizing functions.
-Playing around with parameters currently gives neighborhood sizes of [1 1 1] very effective.<br>
+Playing around with parameters currently gives neighborhood sizes of [1 1 1] very effective.<br><br>
->Arguments: No arguments
+Arguments: No arguments

+## More

-## More<br>
+## Author and Acknowledgements
+Author: Viet Than, Department of EECS, Vanderbilt University, US.
+Supervisor: Ipek Oguz, Prof. Department of EECS, Vanderbilt University, US.

+With the help of the Medical Image Computing Lab.